ansibleplaybookbundle/keycloak-apb/README.md

 * **admin_username**: Name of the username that will have the administrator role in Keycloak
 * **admin_password**: Password to authenticate the administrator user
+* **keycloak_uri**: URL accessible from the browser where the client application should redirect users for authentication.
+This URL should also be accessible from the application pod as will be used to validate the token and do the initial provisioning.

 **Persistent**